THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 5.3 The first monthly service payment shall be made on or after 28 days from initial payment.

 5.4 The charges specified are only relevant to your service order or contract agreement.
-Any additional requirements may result in additional charges being applied.
+Any additional requirements will result in additional charges being applied.

 5.5 Payments will be collected by Direct Debit or by recurring card payment.